Deutsches Eck

-The Deutsches Eck (/de/, "German Corner") is the name of a promontory in Koblenz, Germany, where the Mosel river joins the Rhine.
+The Deutsches Eck (/de/, "German Point") is the name of a promontory in Koblenz, Germany, where the Mosel river joins the Rhine.
 Named after a local commandry of the Teutonic Order, it became known for a monumental equestrian statue of William I, first German Emperor, dedicated in 1897 in appreciation of his role in the unification of Germany.
 One of many Emperor William monuments raised in the Prussian Rhine Province, it was dismantled on the orders of the French military government immediately after the Second World War, and only the plinth was preserved as a memorial.
 Following German reunification, a replica of the statue was erected on the pedestal after controversial discussions in 1993.
 It is today a Koblenz landmark and a popular tourist attraction.